In this article, I’ll show you how to use Excel VBA as an open-source QR code generator.

 Things to Remember

-We are generating the QR codes from some open sources on the internet.
-Therefore, the internet connection of your computer must remain active for the process to accomplish smoothly.
+We are generating the QR codes from an open-source library on the internet.
+You will need an internet connection to get the results.

 Hi Rifat – this doesn’t seem to work.
 The Google charts API may be the issue.
 Have you tested this recently?